Joe Phillips

 Family:

-Married to Kendra for 14 years and have two children; Kristen and Alexandria Phillips
+Married to Kendra and has two children; Kristen and Alexandria Phillips

 Hobbies: